When Dionna Dorsey randomly scribbled a first sketch while sitting in a restaurant, that’s when the idea of an online shop popped in her head.

 You are a creative person who spotted a gap in the market and wants to fill it with your unique designs.
 Or maybe your business idea is born out as a solution to a need.
 Your head might be overflowing with ideas, but you cannot decide which one to choose for your business.
 That is where deciding a niche will help you.

 A niche is a specialized market that attracts a specific audience.
 Because a niche focuses on a specific group of people, they are more likely to buy from your store against those generic/mainstream products that do not cater to their needs.
+For example, if your target audience is people who likes to stay fit or athletes, then your niche could be selling custom activewears.

 It is important to define a niche, especially when you are just starting out.
 Trying to include multiple products or catering to everyone can be expensive and tricky.